Yaseen-Haffejee/spring-incubator/README.md

 ## Some notes
 * Always <b>build</b> your project before pushing.
 There is no build server to check whether your code works

+## message-queue-service
+- Create a module called message-queue-service
+- Install ActiveMQ in this directory in order for the booking service to work